 5) Take a picture and then share your observations.
-Make sure to follow good observation and recording guidelines.
+Make your observations relevant to science following EwA’s observation and recording guidelines (it’s easy!).

 Come & Join us!
-It’s a lot of fun, and for the great purpose of helping science to better protect the Nature that we love!
+It’s a lot of fun and for the great purpose of helping scientists to better protect the Nature that we love!

 What you’ll learn with us by joining any of our events